contanpe/PSCI/Theory Paper.md

 ---
 #### Axis Creation and Creation of Energy

+**Energy**

+The simplest form of energy can be expressed as such:

+      Δ * t = E,
+where:
+- Δ = Chaos operator, consisting of the negentropic constant and the chiral flux,
+- t: Through time.

+The primordial carrier of energy, what we will call for simple purposes, "Energy", emerges as accumulated negentropic spinning pulses along a linear axis, with its spatial origin being defined as a granuum.

+That essentially means that in the 1D, it looks like theres an expanding line where energy is produced.

+Geometrically, this creates an origin of polar coordinates (r, θ), where, spatially, θ is the start of the 1D wave (θ), and r is the end of this wave.

+This is called in other systems as a gradient, a scalar wave, etc.

 1. **1D and the pulse**

 An axial dimension can be defined as such: